-Amended Definition under The Companies (Specification of definitions details) Second Amendment Rules, 2021

-The MCA has inserted a new sub-rule 2A in the existing Companies (Specification of definitions details) Rules, 2014.
-Hence, Section 2(52) will now have to be read with sub-rule 2A to define "listed company."
+Existing definition as per Section 2(52) of the Companies Act 2013 Amended Definition under The Companies (Specification of definitions details) Second Amendment Rules, 2021 A company which has The MCA has inserted a new sub-rule 2A in the existing Companies any of its securities (Specification of definitions details) Rules, 2014.
+Hence, Section 2(52) will listed on any now have to be read with sub-rule 2A to define "listed company." recognized stock exchange.
 Here, the MCA has amended the definition of "listed company" by inserting a new sub-rule as opposed to amending the original Act.

-The new Sub-rule 2A exempts the following classes of unlisted companies from being considered as listed companies:

-- Public companies who have not listed their equity shares on a recognized stock exchange but have listed either their non-convertible debt securities/non-convertible PSC under private placement basis of applicable SEBI Regulations1. - 2.
-Private companies who have listed their non-convertible debt securities under private placement basis of applicable SEBI Regulations. - 3.
-Public companies which have not listed their equity shares on a recognized stock exchange but whose equity shares are listed on a stock exchange in a jurisdiction as specified in sub-section (3) of section 23 of the Act
+Provided that such The new Sub-rule 2A exempts the following classes of unlisted companies class of companies, which have listed or intend to list as may be prescribed in from being considered as listed companies: 1.
+Public companies who have not listed their equity shares on a recognized stock exchange but have listed either their non-convertible consultation with the debt securities/non-convertible PSC under private placement basis of Securities and applicable SEBI Regulations 1 .
+Exchange Board, shall not be considered as listed companies.
+2. Private companies who have listed their non-convertible debt securities under private placement basis of applicable SEBI Regulations.
+3. Public companies which have not listed their equity shares on a recognized stock exchange but whose equity shares are listed on a stock exchange in a jurisdiction as specified in sub-section (3) of section

+23 of the Act